Child Abuse in Sports

 In 2021, the World Players Association, a core partner of the Sport & Rights Alliance, published the 2021 CARE Report (Census of Athlete Rights Experiences) in collaboration with Loughborough University.
 This project is the first global study to look at elite athletes’ experiences to understand whether and how their rights are protected as children in sport.

 During the months of December 2019 – June 2020 an online questionnaire was shared with both currently active as well as former professional athletes affiliated with World Players in order to understand their childhood experiences in organized sport.
 The survey was made available in English, Spanish, French, Portuguese and Japanese.

 The questionnaire asked participants about their childhood experiences of the full range of rights as well as their current well-being.
 A total sample of 297 athletes completed the questionnaire and 13 in-depth individual interviews were conducted.
 In order to participate, respondents had to be a current or former professional athlete over the age of 18.

-We have coordinated and supported multiple campaigns to protect child athletes and hold perpetrators accountable in multiple sports and countries.
-Learn more below.
+Learn more about our previous campaigns to protect child athletes and hold perpetrators accountable, in sports and countries across the globe.

 SAFE to Talk

-In 2021, World Players Association and The Army of Survivors led an awareness campaign to educate players on their rights and how to speak up safely.
-This video builds on the research in the 2021 CARE Report and the Ready to Respond Guide, which equips player associations to support athletes who want to disclose abuse or harassment.
+In 2021, World Players Association and The Army of Survivors led a campaign to educate players on their rights and how to speak up safely.
+This video builds on the 2021 CARE Report and the Ready to Respond Guide, which equip player associations to support athletes who want to disclose abuse or harassment.

 In 2021, Human Rights Watch reported a pattern of sexual abuse and harassment on on Mali’s under-18 national women’s basketball team, perpetrated by head coach Amadou Bamba, going as far back as 2016.
 The Sport & Rights Alliance helped coordinate a campaign to demand adequate support and protection for survivors and accountability from FIBA.